KrishGup/OpenScad-Web-Integration/README.md

 - Export models as STL files for 3D printing
 - Upload and use custom OpenSCAD libraries
 - Integration with actual OpenSCAD executable for accurate rendering
-- Cross-platform support (Windows and Linux)
+- Cross-platform support (Windows, Linux, and ARM-based systems)

 ## Architecture Overview